 Medium-length hair hasn’t been the same since the long bob cut.
 Ever since it hit the scene a few years ago, the “lob” has revolutionized how women think about wearing their hair.
 In particular, it made the bob less intimidating, for one, and made it more accessible to those who never thought to wear this length.

 A compromise between the conventional concave bob and a shoulder-length hairstyle, the long bob style isn’t relegated to merely straight hair.
-On the contrary: Its length makes it a legitimately versatile hairstyle that works just as well with a wave as it does with an all-out perm hairstyle (as we’ll illustrate below).
+On the contrary: Its length makes it a legitimately versatile hairstyle that works just as well with a wave as it does with an all-out perm hairstyle.

-Paying homage to another strong year for the lob, we’ve put together a few of our fave ways to wear this all-around new classic (no matter your hair type or occasion), along with some of our favorite styling tips.
-Scroll down to find your lob inspo that who knows, might just work for the years to come:
+Paying homage to another strong year for the lob, we’ve put together a few of our fave ways to wear this all-around new classic style.
+Plus, some of our favorite styling tips.
+Keep scrolling down to find your lob inspo which might just work for the years to come:

 Long Bob Haircuts: Styling Products to Keep in Your Arsenal